NicolasDucom/cropiwa2/README.md

+# CropIwa2
+This project was forked from [the original](https://github.com/steelkiwi/cropiwa) Cropiwa library by [Steelkiwi](http://steelkiwi.com).
+As it is no longer maintained and as it has a couple of problematic bugs, this project is simply meant to make the library usable in production again.
+Don't hesitate to submit pull requests if you see anything missing.

+↓↓↓↓↓ Original documentation ↓↓↓↓↓

 # CropIwa

 [![Made in SteelKiwi](https://github.com/steelkiwi/Getting-started-with-Kotlin/blob/master/made_in_steelkiwi.png)](http://steelkiwi.com/blog/)
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-CropIwa-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/5511)

 The library is a highly configurable widget for image cropping.

 ![GifSample1](https://github.com/polyak01/cropiwa/blob/master/assets/3J8gYWC.gif)

 ## Gradle
 Add this into your dependencies block.
 ```
 compile 'com.steelkiwi:cropiwa:1.0.3'